WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/user-stories.md

 ### User
 As a player, I want to be able to use the basic game controls to traverse the world and try to beat my High-score while also not running into any bugs that will decrease my in-game immersion.

+## Tyler Wells
+### Developer
+As a developer I want to develop the in-game toggle events(i.e score, start menu) to help ensure a straight and fun direction for a player to achieve goals and rewards so that they are obligated to be more 'engaged'.

+### User
+As a player, I want to be able to play the game with smooth representation of a competitive aspect so that I can beat other peoples high scores and enjoy the moment.

 ## Details
 This document will compile a collection of user stories that have the perspective of the end-user, as well as the perspective of fellow developers.
 These user stories should conform to the format specified in the `./learning` directory.